The Different Types Of Concrete And Their Use In Construction

 You may think that concrete is just concrete, but there are, in fact, many types of this popular building material.
-Concrete can be categorised based on its method of application, design mix, mode of construction, and the constituent materials used.
+Concrete can be categorized based on its method of application, design mix, mode of construction, and the constituent materials used.

 Each has its advantages and disadvantages, which is why it’s important to understand the differences before you start planning your next construction project.
 This article aims to familiarize you with the different types of concrete.
 Also, we’ll discuss some of the options you have to consider when picking from various types of concrete for your project.